JustSift/ReSift/docs/tutorial/resift-rentals.md

 export default makeGetMovies;
 ```

-Inside the `merge` object, we give it a key with the name of the namespace we want to impact, in this case `moviesOfGenre`.
-And for the value for this key, we define how we want to merge the incoming http response with the previous http response(s).

-Refresh the app now and you shall the 'more' button works as expected.
+Refresh the app now and you shall the ‘more’ button works as expected.

 ### Conclude

-Instead of fetching everything at once and causing the initial load to take a long time, the ReSift `share` and `merge` apis presents a great way for fetching data when needed, allowing each load to be fast.
+Instead of fetching everything at once and causing the initial load to take a long time, the ReSift `share` and `merge` APIs give us a great way for fetching data when needed, allowing each load to be fast.
 You can checkout the finished code for this section on [Codesandbox](https://codesandbox.io/s/resift-rentals-tutorial-section-3-8fhj8).

 ## Section 4: Display Movie Info in a Movie Drawer

-In this section, we'll be fetching individual movie data when the user clicks on the movie thumbnail.
-We'll then display the fetched data in a movie drawer on the right side of the screen, while displaying a loading spinner when the data is loading.
-When finished, we'll have something like this:
+In this section, we’ll be fetching individual movie data when the user clicks on the movie thumbnail.
+We’ll then display the fetched data in a movie drawer on the right side of the screen, while displaying a loading spinner when the data is loading.
+When finished, we are going to have something like this:

 ![Finished screen for section 4](assets/section_4_finished.gif)